kulker/sokoban-game/README.md

 # Install
 PHP and MySQL supported hosting space is required for your local or remote server.

-Install the SQL file under the db folder to a database and put the database user information in the db_connect.php file.
+Install the SQL file under the db folder to a database and put the database user information in the db_conn.php file.

 # TODO
 Create user table and User registration, login screen.